kkz77/ai_hackathon/README.md

 Ensure that your virtual environment is activated in Visual Studio Code to use the correct Python interpreter.
 You can select the interpreter by opening the Command Palette (Ctrl+Shift+P or Cmd+Shift+P) and typing `Python: Select Interpreter`, then choosing the appropriate environment.

+7. # Testing

+- To test the SpeechSync section of our app, you can use the videos provided in the test_folder.
+These videos are specifically designed for testing and contain footage of the three machines we've trained our object detection model on.
+Each video also includes voice prompts related to safety, which the app will process during the test.

+- For the other sections of the app, feel free to ask any safety-related questions pertaining to your workplace.
+You can also upload any PDF files for accident analysis, and the app will provide insights based on the content of those documents.